-How Great Was the Great Depression?
+How Bad Was the Great Depression?
+Gauging the Economic Impact

 How did the Great Depression impact the American economy?
 The U.S. economy shrank by a third from the beginning of the Great Depression to the bottom four years later.